-Many of us have tried them, and chances are those of us who didn't catch many fish with them haven't touched them since!
-I'm talking about those big hollow soft rubber-bodied top waters that we know as Scum Frogs and Snagproof Tournament Frogs (or similar baits).
+Many of us have tried them, and chances are those who didn't catch much fish with them haven't touched them since!
+But, of course, I'm talking about those big hollow soft rubber-bodied top waters that we know as Scum Frogs and Snagproof Frogs (or similar baits).
 There are two main reasons why these baits often make a quick trip back to the bottom of the tackle box.
-One, you're not getting too many bites, and two, you're missing too many fish, or a combination of both.
-Let's take a closer look at these problems, and I will outline some ways of how to get around them.
+One, you're not getting too many bites, and two, you're missing too many fish or a combination of both.
+So let's take a closer look at these problems, and I will outline some ways to get around them.

-You've taken ten casts, and now you're ready to change baits yet again.
+You've taken ten casts, and now you're ready to change baits again.
 Chances are you're just working that frog a little too fast.
-If you're fishing the right stuff (thick weed beds or lily pads) then you need to slow down your retrieve.
+If you're fishing the right stuff (thick weed beds or lily pads), you need to slow down your retrieve.

-What a lot of guys like to do is skip the frog along as if it were in a frantic run to get away from a predator.
-Now logically, that seems like the correct approach, right?
-Wrong!
+Many guys like to skip the frog along as if it were in a frantic run to get away from a predator.
+Now logically, that is the correct approach.
+But, wrong!
 While you may get "some" bites doing this, you will miss out on the better quality fish by retrieving the bait quickly like this.

 Simply put, big bass are big lazy couch potatoes.
 They will sometimes be in a chasing mood, but most of the time, if they are hiding in the green stuff, they often aren't very active.
-They just sit around waiting for a nice easy meal to munch on.
-They hide to ambush prey as well, but the bigger fish still won't likely chase down a quick moving bait.
-It will just zoom over their head and they will just sit and wonder what all that commotion was.
+Instead, they sit around waiting for a nice easy meal to munch on.
+They also hide to ambush prey, but the bigger fish won't likely chase down a quick-moving bait.
+Instead, it will just zoom over their head, and they will sit and wonder what all that commotion was.

-What I like to do is pop, or twitch the bait once or twice, then stop for a few seconds and repeat.
-When my bait comes to a pocket, weed edge, lily pad or something else different to key on, I will let it sit, and sit, and then sit some more!
+I like to pop or twitch the bait once or twice, then stop for a few seconds and repeat.
+Then, when my bait comes to a pocket, weed edge, lily pad, or something else different to key on, I will let it sit, and sit, and then sit some more!
 I will often let that frog sit there for as long as 15-30 seconds and sometimes up to a minute.
-Trust me, it is well worth the wait!
+Trust me.
+It is well worth the wait!

-Now here is the important part, if there hasn't been a blow up by now, I will just barely twitch it without moving the bait much at all.
-This will make the legs quiver a little, and most often this is where I will get a big strike.
+Here is the critical part: I will barely twitch it without moving the bait much if there hasn't been a blow-up by now.
+Naturally, this will make the legs quiver a little, and most often, this is where I will get a big strike.

 What you need to realize here is that when retrieving these lures, if there is a fish in the area, he has to have time to hear or see the bait, then swim over to the source of the commotion, then inspect it some more, and then decide whether or not to hit it.
 Big fish can be very fussy that way.

-So in summary, here is a simple formula to help you improve your strike percentage with frogs: FISHING FROGS SLOW=BIG FISH!
-This principle can be applied not just to frogs, but many other baits as well such as jigs and plastic worms.
+So, in summary, here is a simple formula to help you improve your strike percentage with frogs: FISHING FROGS SLOW=BIG FISH!
+This principle can be applied to frogs and many other baits, such as jigs and plastic worms.

-Ok, now you have now just had a huge boil, set the hook, and the lure just floats back up.
+Ok, now you just had a huge boil, set the hook, and the lure floats back up.
 What happened?
-Well it could be a couple of things.
-You could be using the wrong equipment, or not setting the hook correctly.
+Well, it could be a couple of things.
+You could be using the wrong equipment or not setting the hook correctly.

-The equipment you use (with the exception of line) is probably less a factor than how you set the hook.
-But I will still outline what you should be using because it is fairly important.
+The equipment you use (except for the line) is probably less of a factor than how you set the hook.
+But I will still outline what you should use because it is essential.
 There are three things your equipment must have for this technique.
-You must have a beefy rod, a reel with positive anti-reverse, and most important, braided line.
-These all play a key role in hooking more fish when using frogs.
+You must have a beefy rod, a reel with positive anti-reverse, and, most important, braided line.
+These all play a crucial role in hooking more fish when using frogs.

-I prefer to use a 6 ½ foot medium/heavy- to heavy-action casting rod with an extra-fast tip spooled with 30- to 50-pound Power Pro.
-You'll need the heavy equipment to horse fish out of cover and most importantly, you will need it to properly set that hook.
-A lot of guys prefer to use a flipping stick, which is fine, use whatever is comfortable for you.
+I prefer to use a 7 to 7 ½ foot medium/heavy- to heavy-action casting rod with an extra-fast tip spooled with 30- to 50-pound Seaguar TactX.
+You'll need the heavy equipment to horse fish out of cover, and most importantly, it will need to set that hook properly.
+Many guys prefer to use a flipping stick, which is fine.
+Use whatever is comfortable for you.
 Just make sure you have a rod that packs quite a punch.

-Sometimes when fishing lighter cover or when the conditions are tough, I will scale down to a 6- to 6 ½-foot medium/heavy-action spinning rod spooled with 15-pound Power Pro.
-You may not have as much power to horse the fish out, but you still get that instant hook up because of the no-stretch property in Power Pro.
+Sometimes, when fishing lighter cover or tough conditions, I will scale down to a 7- to 7 ½-foot medium/heavy-action spinning rod spooled with 15-pound Seaguar TactX.
+You may not have as much power to horse the fish out, but you still get that instant hook-up because of the no-stretch property of TactX.
 You also won't spook as many fish with the smaller diameter line.

 Now let's look at why I use braided line.
-I only use this stuff is not just for its incredible strength.
+I only use this stuff, not just for its incredible strength.
 It is nice to have it when fishing that heavy cover.
-But the most important factor is the near 0% stretch properties.
+But the most critical factor is the near 0% stretch properties.
 You don't want to give that fish an inch when setting the hook.
-When you set the hook, you have to depress the cavity of the frog to properly expose the hooks before you can bury the hooks.
-If there is any stretch in your line, the bait can just slip out of the fish's mouth long before those hooks become exposed.
-With Mono, the line will stretch giving that fish an extra half second to feel you.
-And believe it or not that is often more than enough time for him to simply open his mouth and let go.
+When you set the hook, you must depress the frog's cavity to expose the hooks before you can bury the hooks properly.
+If there is any stretch in your line, the bait can slip out of the fish's mouth long before those hooks become exposed.
+With Mono, the line will stretch, giving that fish an extra half-second to feel you.
+And believe it or not, that is often more than enough time for him to open his mouth and let go.

 Another reason you may be losing fish is because of "how" you're setting the hook.
 You could be jerking too early, too late, or with the wrong technique.
-When a fish blows up on a frog, half the time he won't even have it in his mouth.
-Many times all he does is smack the frog under the surface of the water where he will then attack it once he thinks he has "stunned" his prey.
-Trust me, I have seen slow motion photography that illustrates this quite well.
+For example, when a fish blows up on a frog, half the time, he won't even have it in his mouth.
+Many times all he does is smack the frog under the surface of the water, where he will then attack it once he thinks he has "stunned" his prey.
+Trust me.
+I have seen slow-motion photography that illustrates this exceptionally well.
 So if you set on this, often you will miss him.

 As soon as you get the strike, drop your rod immediately, but don't set the hook.
 If he has it, he won't feel you and spit out the bait.
-Reel down slowly until the line is semi-slack waiting and watching for line movement, or for when you can "feel" the fish.
-Don't wait too long to set the hook though.
+Instead, reel down slowly until the line is semi-slack, waiting and watching for line movement or when you can "feel" the fish.
+Don't wait too long to set the hook, though.
 Set as soon as you feel him, or see any line movement.

-It's absolutely critical to have some slack in the line before you snap your wrist on the hook set.
+Before you snap your wrist on the hook set, having some slack in the line is critical.
 If you try to set on taught line, you will only pull the bait out of the fish's mouth.
 If you have slack in the line and then set the hook, you will be at maximum velocity in your set when the line tightens up.
 This will cause the hooks to expose more easily and quickly.
 This will also pack a heavier punch in the hook set.
-Think about a boxer, would he do more damage in one punch if he tried hitting his opponent by starting 3 inches from his face, or if he reached way back and drilled him with a right hook?
-I think the answer is obvious.
+Think about a boxer.
+Would he do more damage in one punch if he tried hitting his opponent by starting 3 inches from his face or if he reached way back and drilled him with a right hook?
+The answer is obvious.
 The same principle applies when setting the hook in this situation.

-The above tips were taught to me a while back when I was one of those anglers who would throw a frog for 10 casts and then put it away.
-Now I ALWAYS have one tied on and it's become one of my Go-To baits.
-And I'm sure if given the time and patience, it could become a standard on your rod as well.
+The above tips were taught to me a while back when I was one of those anglers who would throw a frog for ten casts and then put it away.
+Now I ALWAYS have one tied on, and it's become one of my Go-To baits.
+And if given the time and patience, it could also become a standard on your rod.
 Good Times and Tight Lines!